-DEPENDENCE ON RELATIONSHIP WITH AICL; POTENTIAL CONFLICTS OF INTEREST honorary Chairman and a Representative Director of AICL.
-AICL is a member of the Anam group of companies (the "Anam Group"), consisting principally of companies in Korea in the electronics industries.
-The management of AICL and the other companies in the Anam Group are influenced to a significant degree by the family of H. S. Kim, which, together with the Company, collectively owned approximately 40.7% of the outstanding common stock of AICL as of December 31, 1997.
+DEPENDENCE ON RELATIONSHIP WITH AICL; POTENTIAL CONFLICTS OF INTEREST together with the Company, collectively owned approximately 40.7% of the outstanding common stock of AICL as of December 31, 1997.
 A significant portion of the shares owned by the Kim family are leveraged and as a result of this, or for other reasons, the family's ownership could be substantially reduced.
 James Kim, the founder of the Company and currently its Chairman and Chief Executive Officer, is the eldest son of H. S. Kim.
 Since January 1992, in addition to his other responsibilities, James Kim has been serving as acting Chairman of the Anam Group and a director of AICL.
 Mr. In-Kil Hwang, the President and a Representative Director of AICL, is the brother-in-law of James Kim.
 In addition, four other members of Mr. Kim's family are on the 13-member Board of Directors of AICL.
 After the Offerings, James Kim and members of his family will beneficially own approximately 68.9% of the outstanding Common Stock of the Company, and Mr. Kim and other members of his family will continue to exercise significant control over the Company.
 See "-- Benefits of the Offerings to Existing Stockholders; Continued Control by Existing Stockholders" and "Principal and Selling Stockholders."

-AICL was founded in 1956 by Mr. H. S. Kim, who currently serves as the
+AICL was founded in 1956 by Mr. H. S. Kim, who currently serves as the honorary Chairman and a Representative Director of AICL.
+AICL is a member of the